-The buy-to-let craze is definitely putting up prices and making it near impossible for young people or people in lower incomes to afford their own homes.
+The buy-to-let craze has put up prices and made it near impossible for many young people or people on lower incomes to afford their own homes.

 What do you think?
 Have you got a buy-to-let property?
 Do you think people should be stopped from investing in buy-to-lets?

 *This is not financial or investment advice.
 Remember to do your own research and speak to a professional advisor before parting with any money.